shichen137035/statistics_web_java/README.md

 # Introduction
 This is the project for the website of course-foundation of statistic.
 It contains two main parts, course and concept.
-The course part includes
+The course part...